 What form(s) does this medication come in?

-Each yellow-to-yellowish-brown, capsule-shaped tablet of 22 mm by 10 mm, debossed with "8121" on one side and "JG" on the opposite side, contains 800 mg of darunavir, 150 mg of cobicistat, 200 mg of emtricitabine and 10 mg of tenofovir alafenamide.
+Each yellow-to-yellowish-brown, capsule-shaped tablet of 22 mm × 10 mm, debossed with "8121" on one side and "JG" on the opposite side, contains 800 mg of darunavir (as 867 mg of darunavir ethanolate), 150 mg of cobicistat, 200 mg of emtricitabine, and 10 mg of tenofovir alafenamide (as 11.2 mg of tenofovir alafenamide hemifumarate).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, and microcrystalline cellulose; film coating: polyethylene glycol (macrogol), polyvinyl alcohol (partially hydrolyzed), talc, titanium dioxide, and yellow ferric oxide.

 How should I use this medication?

-If you miss a dose and it is less than 12 hours since the missed dose, take it as soon as possible with some food and continue with your regular schedule.
+If you miss a dose, take it with food as soon as possible, and continue with your regular schedule.
 If it is less than 12 hours until your next dose, skip the missed dose and continue with your regular dosing schedule.
+Do not take more than 1 dose of cobicistat - darunavir - emtricitabine - tenofovir alafenamide in 1 day.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.